-The IBM Backend class, which stores the circuit, transforms it to JSÓN QASM, and sends the circuit through the IBM API.
+The IBM Backend class, which stores the circuit, transforms it to JSON QASM, and sends the circuit through the IBM API.

-init (use_hardware=False, num_runs=1024, verbose=False, user=None, password=None, de-vice='ibmqx4', retrieve_execution=None) Initialize the Backend object.
+init(use_hardware=False, num_runs=1024, verbose=False, user=None, password=None) Initialize the Backend object.

-- use_hardware (bool) If True, the code is run on the IBM quantum chip (instead of using the IBM simulator) - num runs (int) Number of runs to collect statistics. (default is 1024) - verbose (bool) If True, statistics are printed, in addition to the measurement result being registered (at the end of the circuit). - user (string) IBM Quantum Experience user name - password (string) IBM Quantum Experience password - device (string) Device to use ('ibmqx4', or 'ibmqx5') if use_hardware is set to True.
-Default is ibmqx4. - retrieve_execution (int) Job ID to retrieve instead of re-running the circuit (e.g., if previous run timed out).
+- use_hardware (bool) If True, the code is run on the IBM quantum chip (instead of using the IBM simulator) - num_runs (int) Number of runs to collect statistics. (default is 1024) - verbose (bool) If True, statistics are printed, in addition to the measurement result being registered (at the end of the circuit). - user (string) IBM Quantum Experience user name - password (string) IBM Quantum Experience password get_probabilities(qureg)